Stockfish: Etymology

 The word stockfish is a loan word from West Frisian stokfisk (stick fish), possibly referring to the wooden racks on which stockfish are traditionally dried or because the dried fish resembles a stick.
 "Stock" may also refer to a wooden yoke or harness on a horse or mule, once used to carry large fish from the sea or after drying/smoking for trade in nearby villages.
 This etymology is consistent with the fact that "Stockmaß" is German for the height of a horse at the withers.

 Importance

 Stockfish is Norway's longest sustained export commodity.
 Stockfish is first mentioned as a commodity in the 13th-century Icelandic prose work Egil's Saga, where chieftain Thorolf Kveldulfsson, in the year 875 AD, ships stockfish from Helgeland in mid-Norway to Britain.
 This product accounted for most of Norway's trade income from the Viking Age throughout the Medieval period.

 Preserved cod fed Iceland for centuries, to the extent that it has been described as a local equivalent of bread.

-Stockfish is extremely popular and is widely consumed in Catholic Mediterranean countries, mostly in Portugal and Italy.
+Stockfish is extremely popular and is widely consumed in Catholic Mediterranean countries, mostly in Italy.
 (Stockfish is called stoccafisso in most Italian dialects, but confusingly baccalà—which normally refers to salt cod—in the Veneto).
 In Russian cuisine dried stockfish is a very popular dish which is often eaten with vodka and beer.
 In the 16th century Russian and Swedish stockfish were sold to many European countries.

-Stockfish is a staple of Nigerian cuisine.